My Calling- To Grok

 I’ve built a thermometer!
 With (reusable) seven segment display!
 For more cash then I care to think about!
 I’ve had two other variations of this before: outputting current temperature to a set of normal LED’s in binary (fun, simple, slightly confuses relatives, need right LED size to make it nice), and to an LCD (can display high/low/current readings simultaneously, and be read by non techies).
 A few other variations could be done relatively easily: an indoor/outdoor meter, monitoring multiple rooms, temperature loss in ducts from straight out of AC to last outlet, etc.

 This and a few other projects I’ve done fall under the ‘can be done with 3 output pins and maybe an analog read’ category of projects.
 I’m plotting to start playing around with the ATTiny series of uC’s to get the project down to component parts / decrease the requisite bulk.
 We’ll see how that goes.
-I’d also like to remake the 4 digit 7 segment display as a PCB prototype if I get the time/chance.

 UPDATE:

 Small update.
 I changed the analog temperature sensor to a digital sensor, the DS18B20 (from Sparkfun), using a set of libraries for the sensor (from Miles Burton).
 The nicest thing about the new sensor is that it has an onboard 12bit ADC, which lets it sense temperature accurately to the last tenth of a degree that I was wanting.
-It also doesn’t appear to suffer from the same noisey readings I was getting with the TMP36.
+It also doesn’t appear to suffer from the same noisy readings I was getting with the TMP36.
 The only downside is that it takes 3/4’s of a second to get the 12 bit value and send it back to the Arduino.
 Which is fine for what I am doing, but it doesn’t seem ideal for other applications.

 AI Project- Sudoku Through Constraint Satisfaction